 You do need a special breastfeeding diet to ensure optimal health for you and your baby.
 While you were pregnant, you were careful because you were eating for two.
 Well guess what?
 You still are!
 It’s time for dark leafy greens and bright vibrant colored fruits and vegetables.
 Consider oatmeal for breakfast.
 A warm satisfying bowl can help raise iron levels and lower cholesterol – both of which are great for milk supply.
 Add in some whole grains paired with lean protein and both you and your baby will thrive.
 Your protein sources should be from eggs, chicken, or lean beef.
 Even nuts and seeds can add to your protein intake, and they are easy to grab during this busy time of life.
 Fish is still a wonder food, but cut down on it now as to avoid the pollutants that come along with some fish products.

-We offer a postpartum meal plan to recoup from labor & delivery and help make HIGH-QUALITY BREAST MILK.
+We offer our clients postpartum meal plans to recoup from labor & delivery and help make HIGH-QUALITY BREAST MILK.
 Life is full with a newborn, so this meal plan is geared towards easy and quick recipes that will allow you to eat well while still maintaining focus on your new family member.
 We also included plenty of double recipes to use as leftovers to save you more time.
 Enjoy this plan for at least a month to create more ease around nourishing yourself!
 This plan is CALCIUM-RICH, VITAMIN D-RICH, VITAMIN B12-RICH, and IRON-RICH.
 All Meal Plans are free of Gluten and Cow-Dairy.

 Don’t forget to keep drinking lots of water.
 With all that your body has gone through recently, you may have decided to cut back on drinking water to avoid trips to the bathroom.
 This is not the time.
 Dehydration can cause you to feel tired, put you at risk for developing a cold, and cause other imbalances in your body.8 Your body needs pure, clean water at this time to help you feel better.

 If you were a client of Dr. Kate’s prior to or during your pregnancy, follow her healthy meal plans to ensure plenty of healthy milk supply for you and your baby.
-If you aren’t already a client, schedule a call to talk about your diet.
+If you aren’t already a client, schedule a visit to talk about your diet.
 Your nutritional balance is so important for your health at this critical moment in your life and your baby’s life.
 Water is also helpful for a plentiful milk supply.
 The usual 8 glasses are recommended for everyone but make sure you actually drink them.

 If I am Breastfeeding, Should I Take Supplements or Vitamins?